-A separate non-refundable \$100.00 fee is charged for the registration.
+A separate \$100.00 fee is charged for the registration which is fully refundable if the student cancels within the first 7 days.

 Tuition and fee charges are maintained for the duration of the enrollment.
 Any tuition or fee increase will become effective with a new enrollment agreement.
 Any payment owed for tuition must be paid or be in good standing through deferment at the end of the current quarter to proceed into the following quarter.